Board books are the perfect way to engage babies and toddlers in a story.

 The drawings are in Rod’s classic style, with distinct outlines and appealing faces, while the text is uncomplicated and easy to follow.
 It’s a great introduction to the main characters and events around the birth of Jesus.
 Buy from Amazon

-11. Usborne Touchy-Feely Father Christmas by Fiona Watt and Rebecca Finn. £9.99, Usborne
+11. Usborne Touchy-Feely Father Christmas by Fiona Watt and Rebecca Finn. £9.99 (board book), Usborne

 Enjoy a sensory seasonal experience thanks to this chunky board book which follows the main man as he packs up his sleigh on Christmas Eve and heads out to deliver presents.
 The text is very simple to follow while the illustrations are full of festivities – and lots of sparkle too.

 Your child will enjoy stroking Santa’s fluffy coat, peering through the windows and touching the textured wrapping paper.
 The book also features an army of elves and reindeers, and look out for a special little helper – the famous mouse from the That’s Not My… series.
 Buy from Amazon

 12. Snow Dog by Raymond Briggs. £7.99 (board book), Puffin